mdn/content/files/en-us/web/api/performanceresourcetiming/encodedbodysize/index.md

 {{APIRef("Performance API")}}

-The **`encodedBodySize`** read-only property represents the size (in octets) received from the fetch (HTTP or cache), of the payload body, before removing any applied content-codings.
-If the resource is retrieved from an application cache or a local resource, it must return the size of the payload body before removing any applied content-codings.
+The **`encodedBodySize`** read-only property represents the size (in octets) received from the fetch (HTTP or cache) of the payload body before removing any applied content encodings (like gzip or Brotli).
+If the resource is retrieved from an application cache or a local resource, it must return the size of the payload body before removing any applied content encoding.

 ## Value

 The `encodedBodySize` property can have the following values:

-- A number representing the size (in octets) received from the fetch (HTTP or cache), of the payload body, before removing any applied content-codings.
+- A number representing the size (in octets) received from the fetch (HTTP or cache), of the payload body, before removing any applied content encoding.
 - `0` if the resource is a cross-origin request and no {{HTTPHeader("Timing-Allow-Origin")}} HTTP response header is used.

 ## Examples